kddubey/cappr/docs/source/index.rst

 .. |gittycat| image:: _static/github-mark.png
               :scale: 10%

-Perform zero-shot text classification by estimating the probability that an inputted completion comes after an inputted prompt.
-Hence the name:
+CAPPr performs text classification.
+No training.
+No post-processing.
+Just pick the right choice given a list of choices.
+Or compute the probability of a completion given a prompt.
+Squeeze more out of open source LLMs.

    | **C**\ompletion
    | **A**\fter
    | **P**\rompt
    | **Pr**\obability

-The method is fleshed out in my `question on Cross Validated`_.

-.. _question on Cross Validated: https://stats.stackexchange.com/q/601159/337906

 .. note:: This package is in early stages, and the method needs to be evaluated on more
           datasets.